dmbarbour/wikilon/docs/ApplicationModel.md

 # Application Model for Awelon Project

-Awelon project will focus on RESTful applications, with the primary resources being [Awelon](AwelonLang.md) dictionaries and objects modeled within them.
-Applications are modeled in terms of creating, reading, updating, and deleting definitions of words.
-Effects are carried out by a multi-agent system.
+In general, I hope for Awelon project to focus on RESTful systems.
+Applications are modeled in terms of creating, sharing, reading, updating, and deleting definitions of words or entire hierarchical dictionaries.
+Effects are carried out in context of a multi-agent system.
 Real-time behavior can be supported via publish-subscribe patterns.

-This document will discuss useful patterns for modeling applications.
+This document is a brainstorm and exploration of potential patterns for modeling applications.
+[Awelon](AwelonLang.md) represents an alternative to the mainstream `void main()` programming model.
+We will need to explore ideas in practice to see what works.

 ## Command Pattern